-As described in Appendix A, the function of this CBF is limited.
+As described in Appendix A the function of this CBF is limited.
 In summary, the following assumptions apply.

-- The assumed bounding case scenario for the CBF will be to convert and blend down 10 MT per year of impure, unalloyed 50% assay HEU metal to pure 4% assay UNH crystals.
-The diluent feed used in the bounding case scenario will be pure, natural assay uranium oxide. - Product assumptions include: - Blended LEU produced for LWR fuel feed will be 4.0% assay UNH crystals that meet American Society of Testing and Materials (ASTM) specifications for LWR fuel. - All other blended LEU produced will be 0.9% assay triuranium octoxide ( $U_3O_8$ ) suitable for storage or disposal. - Surplus HEU feed assumptions include: - All surplus HEU feed will be above 20% assay. - The levels of $^{234}U$ and $^{236}U$ isotopes in any surplus HEU feed blended down for LWR fuel will be sufficiently low to yield some LEU products that meet ASTM specifications for LWR fuel.
+- The assumed bounding case scenario for the CBF will be to extract impure 50% assay HEU from 40 MT of uranium aluminum (U/Al) metal alloy, and to convert and blend down 10 MT per year of the HEU to pure 4% assay UF6.
+The diluent feed used in the bounding case scenario will be pure 1.5% assay UF6. - Blended LEU product will be 4.0% assay UF6 that meets American Society of Testing and Materials (ASTM) specifications for LWR fuel. - Surplus HEU feed assumptions include: - All surplus HEU feed will be above 20% assay. - The levels of U and U isotopes in some HEU feed will be sufficiently high to yield some LEU products that do not meet ASTM specifications for LWR fuel. - Surplus HEU feed can be either pure or impure. - Surplus HEU feed can be in any of the forms (1) metal and metal alloy, (2) uranium oxide or other uranium compounds, and (3) solutions.

-- Surplus HEU feed can be either pure or impure. - Surplus HEU feed can be in the form of (1) metal and metal alloy, (2) uranium oxide or other uranium compounds, and (3) solutions. - Diluent uranium feed assumptions include: - Diluent uranium feed can be either depleted uranium (DU) or natural uranium (NU). - All diluent uranium feed will be in the form of uranium oxide. - The levels of $^{234}\text{U}$ and $^{236}\text{U}$ isotopes in any diluent uranium feed blended to produce LWR fuel will be sufficiently low to yield some LEU products that meet ASTM specifications for LWR fuel. - No diluent uranium feed will require chemical purification prior to blending. - General assumptions relating to the CBF include: - All surplus HEU will be supplied from DOE inventories. - Adequate supplies of uranium for diluent feed will be supplied by USEC. - Existing domestic facilities will be used as the CBF.
+- Diluent uranium feed assumptions include: - Diluent uranium feed can be either depleted uranium (DU), natural uranium (NU), or LEU. - All diluent uranium feed will be in the form of UF6. - No diluent uranium feed will require chemical purification prior to blending. - General assumptions relating to the CBF include: - All surplus HEU will be supplied from DOE inventories. - Adequate supplies of uranium for diluent feed will be supplied by the USEC. - New construction will be required for the CBF.